 Quaker Houghton does not have a formal policy regarding attendance by members of the Board at its annual meeting of shareholders, but all directors are encouraged to attend.
-All of the directors attended the virtual 2020 Annual Meeting of Shareholders except Ramaswami Seshasayee, Michael J. Shannon and Charlotte C. Decker.
-Ms. Decker joined the Board effective as of the date of the 2020 Annual Meeting of Shareholders.
+All of the directors serving at that time attended the virtual 2021 Annual Meeting of Shareholders except Ramaswami Seshasayee.